 “I also seem to be having some success with crocus in a very different type of lawn at my neighborhood library branch where I volunteer.
 The only attention this care-starved lawn gets is a periodic close cutting, which is infrequent and starts late.
 So as for allowing crocus plants to complete their growth cycle, there seems to be more than one way to accomplish it.”

 And crocus typically do better in lawns that are thinned by too little sunlight, water, or nutrients.
 As Bill Andreas of zone-6 Sudbury, MA, explains, “old style lawn care” is best for crocus: “I’d say that the smaller flowered crocus can be quite successfully planted in a lawn that isn’t too thick in partial shade.
 Of course, when you have bulbs growing in the lawn, you do have to take care during ‘spring clean up’ not to rake, aerate, etc., where they live, and you may need to defer mowing in that area.
-In other words, apply ‘old style lawn care’ which consists mainly of ignoring the lawn, occasionally remembering to fertilize it with some nice manure and convincing a neighborhood lad to give it a weekly mow in the rainier part of the summer (for a handsome fee).”
+In other words, apply ‘old style lawn care’ which consists mainly of ignoring the lawn, occasionally remembering to fertilize it with some nice manure and convincing some neighborhood lad to give it a weekly mow in the rainier part of the summer (for a handsome fee).”